Fudan-iGEM/2025-wiki/pages/design.md

     </div>
 </div>

-Previous research has shown that during gravity-based selection, the Y55 (*ACE2* &Delta;) strain undergoes a ploidy shift from diploid (2x) to tetraploid (4x)[^9].
+Previous research has shown that during gravity-based selection, the Y55 (*ACE2* &Delta; was achieved by replace ACE2 with KanMX) strain undergoes a ploidy shift from diploid (2x) to tetraploid (4x)[^9].
 To mimic the liquid environment where drug resistance evolves *in vivo*, we further investigated the ploidy stability of the tetraploid Y55 strain during gravity-based passaging under G418 selection pressure.
 To isolate the specific effects of the antibiotic, we also performed comparative passaging experiments under both selective (G418) and non-selective (G418-free) conditions.

 ### Module 4 — Controlling Cluster Size

-To enhance controllability and safety, we introduced *BAX* (BBa_K5441013), an apoptosis-inducing protein, under the control of a pTet2 promoter or a pCUP1 promoter.
+To enhance controllability and safety, we introduced *BAX* (BBa_K5441013), an apoptosis-inducing protein, under the control of a pTet2 promoter (BBa_252BO17G) or a pCUP1 promoter (BBa_K3944000).

 Bax is a pro-apoptotic member of the Bcl-2 protein family.
 When expressed in *S. cerevisiae*, it induces cell apoptosis via a mitochondria-mediated pathway[^13].
 This mechanism allows us to control the size of our clusters and, when required, induce the apoptosis of the entire system.

 We verified the module's effectiveness by observing and analyzing the cluster size under a microscope.